 3. Hydration

-Water helps smooth the movement of the digestive system and support nutrient absorption.
+Water helps smooth the movement of the digestive system and supports nutrient absorption.

 4. Manage Stress

-Chronic stress can have a negative impact on your gut.
-Incorporate stress reducing practices such as yoga, deep breathing and meditation in your daily routine.
+Chronic stress can harm your gut.
+Incorporate stress-reducing practices such as yoga, deep breathing, and meditation in your daily routine.

-These are the top three foods that have a huge impact on the gut.
+These are the top three foods that have an impact on the gut.
 These foods contain certain microbes that are linked to inflammation in the gut.